 However, with such an amalgamation of opt out guides available through OneRep (according to this article they offer free opt-out guides to over 250 services), there is a bit of an issue when it comes to keeping them updated.

 These data removal services are constantly updating their opt-out process, URLs, interface, and more.
 It’s clear to see that many of OneRep’s opt-out guides are outdated and currently don’t work in a step-by-step process as instructed.
-In fact, OneRep makes it a point to legitimately hide their free opt-out guides, to ensure a stronger, more forceful push towards their premium, paid services.
+In fact, OneRep makes it a point to tuck their free opt-out guides way down in the footer of their website, to ensure a stronger, more forceful push towards their premium, paid services.

-For all intents and purposes, with a link hidden that thoroughly, it almost appears that the purpose of these free opt out guides is simply to rank organically for opt out related search terms.
+For all intents and purposes, with a link hidden that thoroughly, it almost appears that the purpose of these free opt out guides is simply to rank organically for opt out related search terms (which they do).

 In comparison, Removaly offers fewer opt-out guides overall but ensures that the opt-out guides we do provide are as up-to-date and comprehensive as possible.
 Removaly’s co-founder John makes it a point to ensure that there is perfect synchronization between our free opt-out guides provided on the front end of the website to visitors looking for a more DIY approach, and the robust automation and backend platform that Kyle developed and maintains as a smooth-running machine.